ziutus/ai_assistant_lenie_server/README.md

 As Poles, we perfectly understand the difference between an animal and the slang term for police officers, but you need to know the cultural context.

-Now we have Bielik (https://bielik.ai), which perfect understand magic of this sentence:
+Now we have Bielik (https://bielik.ai), which perfectly understands the magic of this sentence:

 ![img.png](bielik_psy_pl.png)

+You can use Bielik on [ClouFerro.com](https://sherlock.cloudferro.com/#pricing)